-Civil Engineering at Shiv Nadar University aims to be a global leader in developing engineering solutions to societal-scale challenges.
-The practice of civil engineering is in transition, but traditional civil engineering programs in India have been slow to adapt, providing a window for the civil engineering program at SNU to create a distinct identity.
+Civil Engineering at Shiv Nadar University (SNU) aims to be a global leader in developing engineering solutions to societal-scale challenges.
+The practice of Civil engineering is in transition, but traditional Civil engineering programs in India have been slow to adapt, providing a window for the Civil engineering program at SNU to create a distinct identity.

 Civil Engineering is regarded as the oldest and most diverse branch of engineering with close association to the design, construction and maintenance of natural and built environment, including facilities.
 The Department of Civil Engineering at Shiv Nadar University (SNU) is thriving under the aegis of the School of Engineering.
 The department is determined to impart essential and contemporary knowledge of Civil engineering domain to its undergraduate (UG) students in order to train them as skilled, dynamic and critical thinkers to lead the country’s development.